Drinking Alcohol Before Bed Is Ruining Your Sleep Quality, According to a Neuroscientist and a Neurologist

 3. Drink lots of water

-Because alcohol is a diuretic and dehydration can decrease your sleep quality, having some H2O afterward will help counterbalance those effects.
+There are multiple alcohol effects that can contribute to a hangover, but chief among them is dehydration.
+Because alcohol is a diuretic and dehydration can decrease your sleep quality, having some H2O after your IPA will help counterbalance those effects.
 "You can drink a couple of glasses of water to just make sure that you rehydrate and get some of that alcohol out before you go to bed," says Dr. Oyegbile-Chidi.

 4. Take a break from alcohol

-If you find that any amount of alcohol affects your sleep quality, you can undo the impact of alcohol on your sleep when you take a break."The good news is that your sleep architecture can be fully restored after a period of abstinence," she says.
-"Given that sleep architecture and efficiency decline with age, it is important to keep in mind that alcohol will further exacerbate these issues."
+If you find that any amount of alcohol impacts your sleep, try nixing it for awhile.
+"The good news is that your sleep architecture can be fully restored after a period of abstinence," says Dr. Oyegbile-Chidi.
+You might want to give a no-alcohol policy a go (and utilize options like alcohol-free wine) if you're struggling with sleep.
+"Given that sleep architecture and efficiency decline with age5, it is important to keep in mind that alcohol will further exacerbate these issues."

-Wake up in the middle of the night?
+Wake up in the middle of the night after one too many?
 Here's a tip for falling back asleep quickly:

 Our editors independently select these products.
 Making a purchase through our links may earn Well+Good a commission.